-Throughout the Diamond HMA, historic fires have resulted in frequent burn scars throughout foothills and lower slopes that are dominated by cheatgrass and annual mustard (Figure 25).
+Throughout the Diamond, Diamond Hills North and Diamond Hills South HMAs, historic fires have resulted in frequent burn scars throughout foothills and lower slopes that are dominated by cheatgrass and annual mustard (Figure 38).
 In many cases, these areas do not support perennial bunchgrasses that would provide valuable forage to wild horses, wildlife and livestock, particularly in the winter months when snow covers the higher elevations.

-Cheatgrass is prevalent throughout the low and mid elevations and foothills, frequently dominating the understory beneath Wyoming Big Sagebrush and precluding establishment of valuable perennial grasses and forbs (Figure 26).
-Cheatgrass is highly flammable and contributes to the "fire cycle", making these areas more susceptible to burning in future years, and risking burning additional acres of native rangeland.
+Cheatgrass is prevalent throughout the low and mid elevations and foothills, frequently dominating the understory beneath Wyoming Big Sagebrush and precluding establishment of valuable perennial grasses and forbs.
+Additional photos are located in Section 3.5 as well as the throughout the EA and Appendix B and C. Cheatgrass is highly flammable and contributes to the "fire cycle", making these areas more susceptible to burning in future years, and risking burning additional acres of native rangeland.
+The Pinto fire burned approximately 6000 acres in the southern portion of the Diamond Complex, outside HMA boundaries in the Newark Allotment in July 2012.
+This area is susceptible to increased erosion and invasion of invasive, non-native species.
+Currently, nearly 40 wild horses inhabit the area (outside HMA boundaries) and could affect the rehab efforts if a gather does not occur to remove them.